jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.txt

 MIDI Utils API:

-This project began as an attempt to rewrite Cockos' high-level ReaScript MIDI API, correcting some bugs and improving some (at least from my perspective) less than ideal behaviors and restrictions.
+This project began as an attempt to rewrite some parts of Cockos' high-level ReaScript MIDI API, correcting some bugs and improving some (at least from my perspective) less than ideal behaviors and restrictions.
+Once I finished the subset of features I needed for one of my recent projects, I decided to keep going and just do the rest.

-* With some minor exceptions, this API is drop-in compatible with Cockos' API -- they can be used in parallel if necessary.
-I've gone to some trouble to ensure that the behaviors, return values, etc. remain consistent.
+With some minor exceptions, this API is drop-in compatible with Cockos' API -- they can be used in parallel if necessary.
+I've gone to some trouble to ensure that the behaviors, return values, etc. remain consistent (with some documented exceptions).

 * MIDI_GetNote() start and end ppq positions should be consistent with how REAPER itself handles note-on/note-off matching and duration determination.
 * MIDI_SetNote() will no longer arbitrarily truncate or elongate overlapping notes under certain circumstances